explaingit

 USE CASE 1

-Build Telegram Desktop from source code for your own operating system or architecture.
+Build Telegram Desktop from source to run a custom version with your own modifications on Windows, macOS, or Linux.

 USE CASE 2